juergenfurrer/Ieslibrary4Blender/README.md

 Download the [latest release](https://github.com/juergenfurrer/Ieslibrary4Blender/releases/latest), then in Blender, go to `Edit > Preferences`, `Add-on`, `Install`, browse to the zip file.

-Make sure that you have ticked the small checkbox next to "Import: Ieslibrary for Blender", otherwise the add-on will not be active.
+Make sure that you have ticked the small checkbox next to "Import: Ieslibrary Integration", otherwise the add-on will not be active.

 Open ieslibrary and got to [Profile > API](https://ieslibrary.com/api) and create a new API-Key.